Honoring legacy. building the future.

 Through the decades, the building housed barbershops, drug stores, pool halls, and countless businesses that served as gathering places for our town.
 Its walls hold the stories of generations who found community, commerce, and connection within these spaces.

-Now, as a proud member of the Seneca Nation and lifelong Gowanda native, I'm honored to write the next chapter.
-This revitalization is more than a renovation.
-It's a commitment to the community that shaped me and a tribute to the legacy this building has always represented.
+Now, as a lifelong Gowanda native with deep family roots in this community, I’m honored to help write the next chapter.
+This revitalization is more than a renovation — it’s a reinvestment in the town that shaped me and a continuation of the legacy this building has carried for over a century.

 From Vision to Reality